EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond magnetar?: Conclusion and Discussion

 As proposed by \cite{Zhang2013}, FXRT emission could in principle directly come from the relativistic wind of a magnetar.
 This has previously been used to explain some observed X-ray orphan transients such as CDF-S XT2 \citep{Xue2019} and some prompt X-ray emission during GRBs \citep[e.g., GRB 230307A;][]{Sun2025}.
 If the prompt X-ray emission of EP241021a also has such an origin, then its 100s-duration may correspond to an early spin-down timescale of the magnetar.
-Here, one may note that the fitting of the optical bump has determined $t_{\rm sd}=5.8$ days, which seems to contradict the above hypothesis.
-However, the critical constraint on the magnetar parameters from the optical fitting can actually be interpreted as follows: the magnetar should have a spin-down luminosity of $L_{\rm sd,i}=1.4\times10^{45}\rm erg~s^{-1}$ around the time $t_{\rm sd}=5.8$ days.
-For timescales much shorter than 5.8 days, the optical data cannot provide a serious constraint on whether the spin-down luminosity is the same as at 5.8 days or significantly higher.
+Here, one may note that the fitting of the optical bump has determined $t_{\rm sd}=6$ days, which seems to contradict the above hypothesis.
+However, the critical constraint on the magnetar parameters from the optical fitting can actually be interpreted as follows: the magnetar should have a spin-down luminosity of $L_{\rm sd,i}=10^{45}\rm erg~s^{-1}$ around the time $t_{\rm sd}=6$ days.
+For timescales much shorter than 6 days, the optical data cannot provide a strong constraint on whether the spin-down luminosity is the same as at 6 days or significantly higher.
 In other words, it can not be ruled out that the magnetar may have experienced continuous deceleration within the first several days rather than maintaining a constant spin as assumed.
 In the GRB 230307A case, it was found that the prompt X-ray emission and the following magnetar-powered kilonova-like emission can be easily connected by a unified spin-down behavior \citep{Wang2024}.
 However, for EP241021a, since the luminosity of the optical bump is extremely high, it seems difficult to connect the prompt X-ray emission and the optical bump by a simple magnetic braking process.
-This may also indicate EP241021a could have an origin different from GRB 230307A which is likely to be produced by an NS-WD merger.
+This may also indicate that EP241021a could have an origin different from GRB 230307A which is likely to be produced by an NS-WD merger.
+In more refined considerations, we need to examine whether the early energy injection might exceed the initial kinetic energy of the ejecta.
+If so, we must also account for the dynamical evolution of the ejecta in the model.